jenkinsci/pipeline-aws-plugin/README.md

 If you do not specify `path`, then it will default to the root of the bucket.
 The path is assumed to be a folder; you do not need to end it with a "/", but it is okay if you do.
+The `path` property of the results will be _relative_ to this value.

+This works by enumerating _every_ file/folder in the S3 bucket under `path` and then performing glob matching.
+When possible, you should use `path` to limit the search space for efficiency purposes.

 If you do not specify `glob`, then it will default to "\*".